Serving the APAC Marketing Community: A New Chapter with CMO Council APAC

 It’s a line I’ve used before, and it usually gets a laugh in the forums I have spoken at.
 But for those of us sitting in the chair, the humour masks a very real pressure.
 We are expected to pull growth out of hats, turn shrinking budgets into double-digit ROI, and predict the future of consumer behaviour, all while ensuring the brand "pops."

-Yesterday, I shared the news on LinkedIn that I’ve been appointed as the President of the CMO Council for the APAC Region.
+Yesterday, I shared on LinkedIn that I’ve been appointed President of the CMO Council for the APAC Region.
 I am deeply honoured by the trust placed in me by Donovan Neale-May, the CMO Council, and Vivek Kumar, the APAC Chair of the CMO Council.
 This isn’t just an announcement about a new role.
 It’s a statement about why I care deeply about the marketing fraternity, and why the next decade in APAC will define the future of marketing globally.

 The APAC Mandate: 2035 and Counting